Cpt-Dingus/blog-page/docs/Radio/Beginners guide to satellite reception.md

 # Colors of received imagery

-After receiving these satellites and checking the resulting images, you will notice, that they are all black and white even though the images you see online are all colorful.
+After receiving these satellites and checking the resulting images, you will notice, that they are all black and white even though the images you see online are colorful.
 The colored images are created by processing the raw channels into RGB composites - applying different channels to different colors.
-You will quickly find the term `False Color` being thrown around.
-But how can color be false?
+You will quickly find the term `False Color` being thrown around, but how can color be false?
 To understand why this is the case, we have to look at some color theory and instrument descriptions:

 ## How is color perceived?